thw17/BIO598_Tutorial/README.md

 ```

 For example, if we also want to take a look at Bowtie2, another read mapper (we'll use bwa today), we can easily add it by entering our environment ``` source activate BIO598 ``` and typing ```conda install bowtie2 ```

+## Reference-based genome assembly
+There are, in general, two main flavors of genome assembly.  _De novo_ assembly involves taking raw sequencing reads and piecing them together into a genome assembly using only the information contained in the reads and their metadata (e.g., the sequences themselves, insert sizes, etc.).
+While a number of _de novo_ assemblers exist and there's a great deal of work being done to improve alogrithms, lengthen sequencing reads, develop methods to increase insert sizes, etc.), _de novo_ assembly remains challenging, expensive (usually 100x or greater sequencing depth), and computationally demanding.
+Fortunately, if we have a reference genome available to us, we can make do with much less sequencing (often 30x coverage or less; low coverage - 1-5x - are not uncommon for other purposes), and use tools that require far less memory and storage.